ibm-cloud-docs/power-iaas/sysdig-monitoring-pvs.md

 IBM Cloud Monitoring has the following limitations:

-- When you exceed the predefined limits, the rate-limited requests respond with a `503 Service Unavailable` error.
-- {{site.data.keyword.mon_full_notm}} accepts data within a specific time range that is called the window of acceptance.
-The window of acceptance is fixed to 5 minutes.
 - The Ipv6 interface usage metrics of a {{site.data.keyword.powerSys_notm}} instance are for internal management network.
 Additionally, these metrics are available even though you did not configure it.
 - When the memory utilization cannot be determined due to various reasons such as communication problem with the {{site.data.keyword.powerSys_notm}} instance, the memory utilizations can show 100%.
 - The memory utilization is zero if the {{site.data.keyword.powerSys_notm}} instance is in a shut-off state.